MostlyAdequate/mostly-adequate-guide/ch2.md

 # Chapter 2: First Class Functions

 ## A quick review
-When we say functions are "first class", we mean they are just like everyone else... so normal class (coach?).
-We can treat functions like any other data type and there is nothing particularly special about them - they may be stored in arrays, passed around, assigned to variables, what have you.
+When we say functions are "first class", we mean they are just like everyone else... so in other words a normal class.
+We can treat functions like any other data type and there is nothing particularly special about them - they may be stored in arrays, passed around as function parameters, assigned to variables, and what have you.

-That is JavaScript 101, but worth mentioning as a quick code search on github will show the collective evasion, or perhaps widespread ignorance of the concept.
+That is JavaScript 101, but worth mentioning since a quick code search on github will reveal the collective evasion, or perhaps widespread ignorance of this concept.
 Shall we go for a feigned example?
 We shall.

 ```js
 var hi = function(name) {